developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 ## CRUD Application

-  There are numerous apps that [fall into this category], especially opensource products where we are able to grab the source code and tweak it to our needs.
+  There are numerous apps that fall into this category[^1], especially opensource products where we are able to grab the source code and tweak it to our needs.

-The one picked for this blog post comes from the famous [Sebastián Ramírez], the creator of [FastAPI].
-The app is called [Full-Stack FastAPI Template].
+The one picked for this blog post comes from the famous Sebastián Ramírez[^2], the creator of FastAPI[^3].
+The app is called Full-Stack FastAPI Template[^4].

 It has both frontend and backend.
 However, the focus of this blog post will be mainly on the backend part of the application.